nuriel77/iri-playbook/docs/appendix.rst

 .. warning::

+  This script will only work with installations of the iri-playbook.
   I provide this script to assist, but I do not take any responsibility for any damages, loss of data or breakage.
   By running this command you agree to the above and you take full responsibility.